-Birds Hamsters Any other animal not listed in these projects.
+Birds Hamsters Pet Rocks must have eyes and mouth Any other animal not listed in these projects.

 DEPARTMENT C - DOG EVENTS

 Superintendent: Leslie Gallegos

 REGULATIONS AND GUIDELINES:

 AMERICAN KENNEL CLUB GUIDELINES:

 - All rules and guidelines related to the Bernalillo County 4-H Dog Show not specifically covered in this document will defer to the most current "Rules & Regulations" Books of the American Kennel Club (AKC).
 These handbooks are available online at WWW.akc.org.
 Showmanship, Obedience & Rally-O exercises are to be performed according to AKC rules as modified by 4-H. See appropriate 4-H rules below. - The judge's decision is final!
 You may ask the judge about their decision, at their discretion, after the class.